 This sun-loving, drought-tolerant, perennial plant combo produces copious summertime blooms.
 The varied flower shape of Salvia nemorosa 'Caradonna' with its spires of purple paired with the magenta-pink, daisy-shaped blooms atop dark stems of Echinacea 'Merlot' create a simple, but successful and long lasting display.
 The lightly-colored, semi-evergreen foliage of the lamb's ear looks good almost year-round and as an edge of silver-colored foliage, illuminates the scene like a footlight.
 In summer the shrub dogwood, Cornus 'Midwinter Fire', hums quietly in the background, playing a supporting role to perennial blooms.
 Come winter, it sheds its deciduous foliage to reveal vivid orange-red stems; emboldened by cool weather, it steps to center stage, enlivening the dark days of winter.

-Afternoon Sun, Full Sun
+Exposure: Afternoon Sun, Full Sun

-Features: Attracts Pollinator, Deer Resistant, Drought Tolerant, Flower Fest, Wildlife Friendly, Winter Interest
+Features: Deer Resistant, Drought Tolerant, Flower Fest, Attracts Pollinator, Wildlife Friendly, Winter Interest

 Focus: Mixed Border, Saving Water, Pleasing Seasonal Flow

 Seasons of Interest: Late Spring / Early Summer, Summer, Fall, Winter, Pleasing Seasonal Changes, Three Seasons of Interest

 Maintenance Level: medium